On a Quest in Kyoto for Traditional Woodblock Prints

 We talked about how Kyoto still nurtures old artistic traditions and how it retains a graciousness and calm that much of the rest of Japan has lost.

-As I approached Teramachi, I saw the Starbucks I had been thinking of, perched incongruously among traditonal Japanese restaurants with platforms overlooking the Kamo River, where diners on fine summer nights can sit outside, eat grilled fish and watch dusk color the sky like a kimono obi.
+As I approached Teramachi, I saw the Starbucks I had been thinking of, perched incongruously among traditional Japanese restaurants with platforms overlooking the Kamo River, where diners on fine summer nights can sit outside, eat grilled fish, and watch dusk color the sky like a kimono obi.

 I asked at an electronics store.
 I asked at a shoe boutique.

 Then a little Japanese lantern went on in my head and I realized I should choose the people I asked according to the nature of my question.
-I found a kimono shop and walked into a hushed world of glorious textures and colors and forms.
+I found a kimono shop and walked into a hushed world of glorious textures, colors, and forms.
 The wizened proprietress was sitting at a low desk in the back, sipping green tea from a blue and white porcelain cup.